Culture of North Omaha, Nebraska: Cultural institutions

 North Omaha is the location of dozens of historically and currently important cultural institutions.
 They include the Fair Deal Cafe, which was called the "Black City Hall" for more than 50 years.
-John Beasley Theater is located in the Lake Point Building at 2401 Lake St. Suite 130.
-It is named after native Omaha actor John Beasley.
-The Theater's mission is, "To provide new educational opportunities for residents to experience and develop their interests and talents in theater, dance, music, poetry and writing."
+John Beasley Theater was located in the Lake Point Building at 2401 Lake St. Suite 130.
+It was named after native Omaha actor John Beasley.
+The Theater's mission was, "To provide new educational opportunities for residents to experience and develop their interests and talents in theater, dance, music, poetry and writing."

 North Omaha is proud of its history as an important jazz community.
 Dreamland Plaza is located at 24th and Lizzie Robinson Streets, adjacent to the Dreamland Ballroom.
 Dreamland was the premier nightclub for jazz, blues and big band music in Omaha from the 1920s through the 1960s.
 The site of a recent $2 million investment by the city, it is now home to cultural activities throughout the year.
 The Dreamland Historical Project is set on restoring North Omaha as a jazz center.
 The Love’s Jazz and Art Center, located at 2510 North 24th Street, is a non-profit dedicated to showcasing, collection, documentation, preservation, study and the dissemination of the history and culture of African Americans in the arts.
 It is named after Omaha jazz legend Preston Love, a band leader and one-time saxophonist with Count Basie.
 Other influential figures on North Omaha's early scene included Lloyd Hunter, Anna Mae Winburn and her International Sweethearts of Rhythm trombonist, Helen Jones Woods.
 The Omaha Black Music Hall of Fame was established in 2005 to celebrate this legacy.

 Formed by Bertha Calloway in the 1960s, the Negro Historical Society opened the Great Plains Black History Museum in North Omaha in 1976.
 The Museum is located at 2213 Lake Street, and is home to Omaha's only African-American history collection.